How to build a hurricane preparedness kit

-HOUSTON, Texas (KTRK) --The beginning of Atlantic hurricane season is just a few weeks away, so the time is now to make sure your hurricane kit is fully stocked.
+HOUSTON, Texas (KTRK) --The beginning of Atlantic hurricane season is here, so the time is now to make sure your hurricane kit is fully stocked.

 A basic emergency supply kit includes the following items: